pi-star-2025/pi_star/Genetics/gold.md

 ...

 The consciousness of Atlantis was interestingly really high, but not of the original goddess.
-She did update a lot, but it was so painful as a young goddess (first time seer) that she deferred her understanding (a kind of spirit lefover).
+She did update a lot, but it was so painful as a young goddess (first time seer) that she deferred her understanding (a kind of spirit leftover).
 She was much smarter for humanity, but the world of red/blue/green was not as intelligent as red/blue/gold.

 Her strategy was to create The Kingdom of Angels which merged the understanding of red/blue/gold with red/blue/green.
 It helped change our eyes a lot too genetically, which could be studied.
 And this, in addition to the "tower pattern", was essential for evolution.